Mobile smart devices are something that employees rely on every day, but they can open up new vulnerabilities on a network.

 Workspace One is a cloud-based service and you can get a 30-day free trial.

-BlackBerry Unified Endpoint Management is an endpoint management software designed for monitoring the Internet of Things (IoT) devices.
+BlackBerry Unified Endpoint Management is an endpoint management solution designed for monitoring the Internet of Things (IoT) devices.
 Through one centralized user interface, you can view an overview of devices, users, and applications in use throughout your network.
 The tool supports operating systems including Windows 10, Mac OS, iOS, Android, and Chrome OS.

 Managing policies with BlackBerry Unified Endpoint Management is very easy.
 You can manage policies, users, groups, and applications from the console.
 Tasks you can complete including assigning apps to user accounts, distributing applications to containers, and configuring native apps.

 Onboarding new users is also incredibly efficient, with the option to activate new devices via QR code for iOS and Android users.
 Groups can also be linked with Active Directory to automatically onboard new users.
-There is also the option to set aside work activities from personal ones with multiple activation types such as Work and Personal and Work Only.
+There is also the option to set aside work activities from personal ones with multiple activation types such as Work and Personal devices and Work Only.

 BlackBerry Unified Endpoint Management is a solid MDM solution that’s available on-premises and in the cloud.
 To view the pricing information you need to request a quote from the sales team directly.
 You can start the free trial.